UAE: Parent cannot take child abroad without partner’s consent amid custody battle

 Legal experts cited a case where a Dubai-based father sought the return of his two kids taken to Canada by their mother on the pretext of a family visit

-Consent of both parents is mandatory when either decides to take the child to another country.
-Failure to do so may be considered parental abduction and can lead to legal consequences including criminal charges and potential loss of custody right, legal experts have said.
+Both parents must provide consent if one plans to take their child to another country.
+Without mutual agreement, this may be considered parental abduction and can lead to serious legal consequences, including criminal charges and potential loss of custody right, legal experts warned.

-A lawyer referred to a custody battle that unfolded in an Ontario court, where a Dubai-based father sought the return of his two children, aged 5 and 8, who had been taken to Canada by their mother on the pretext of a family visit.
+A lawyer highlighted a case from an Ontario court, where a Dubai-based father sought the return of his two children, aged 5 and 8, who were taken to Canada by their mother under the guise of a family visit.

-The legal action was initiated after the mother informed the father that she intended to keep the children in Ontario, refusing to bring them back to Dubai.
-This prompted the father to seek an order from the Ontario court for their return.
-In her counterclaim, the mother alleged that her children would face serious harm if they were removed from her custody.
+The dispute escalated when the mother informed the father that she intended to keep the children in Ontario, refusing to bring them back to Dubai.
+In response, the father pursued a court order for their return.
+In her defence, the mother claimed that removing the children from her custody would expose them to significant harm.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.